andromeda-eb/Lightspeed/README.md

 # Lightspeed 09/21-09/21, 09/22-09/22

 Lightspeed is a minimalist typing application that aims to increase typing speed.
+This application is built using the React library.
 It is inspired by monkeytype.
 I chose to create this because I adored the monkeytype application and wanted to create my own version and also learn the React library.

 There are 3 options available: words, paragraphs and custom.